NothingSpecific/BetterNCR/README.md

 If you want an Essentials replacement that won't decide on your behalf what plugins you're allowed on your server, I'm working on a from-scratch reimplementation that aims to respect the pricipals of libre software.
 My reimplementation will have the same functionality built-in and enabled by default, although you will be able to opt into chat reporting on your server if you really want to.

 *Note: This plugin is licensed under the GNU AGPL 3.0 license, but can also be licensed under BSD 3-clause upon request.
-For anyone considering contributing to this project, please understand that your code may be distributed under AGPLv3 or BSD 3-clause.*
+For anyone considering contributing to this project, please understand that your contributions may be distributed under AGPLv3 or BSD 3-clause.*